neo-technology/front-end-sync/README.md

 The sync job can start failing because you made changes to pom files, you changed modules or directory structures or something similar.
 To  get it to work again, follow these steps:

-1. Pause the sync job in [Team City](https://live.neo4j-build.io/viewType.html?buildTypeId=Monorepo_PublishFrontend).
+1. Pause the sync job in [Team City](https://live.neo4j-build.io/viewType.html?buildTypeId=Monorepo_PublishFrontend) by disabling the trigger.
+1. Delete the dependency from `build` to `Publish frontend PR test` on [TeamCity](https://live.neo4j-build.io/admin/editDependencies.html?id=buildType:Neo4jDev_PullRequests_Build)
+   This will allow other PRs to be green while you make your fixes.
-1. Merge your PR (if you haven't already done so anyway).
+1. Merge your PR.
 1. Follow the steps above to run locally.
    After locating the failure:
    * Make any changes to the sync job itself necessary to reflect the new situation (e.g. there is a new module).